epam/OSCI/CONTRIBUTING.md

 meets these guidelines:

 * Always wait for tests to pass before merging PRs.
+* Always create tests covering new functionality.
+All tests should be included in the pipeline testing.
+* Don't mix more than one issue or feature in a single PR.
+This complicates the review and merge process.
+* All PR reviews should be done objectively and in-line with the goals and standards of the project.
+* All PR feedback should justify clearly the reasons why changes are needed or the PR not accepted.
 * Add an [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html) header to all new files
 * Use "[Squash and merge](https://github.com/blog/2141-squash-your-commits)"
   to merge PRs.